How to Become a Licensed Cannabis Producer in B.C.

 - Product recall and product contamination insurance

-Note: LDB requires businesses to have a minimum liability coverage of $10 million per occurrence for each of the above categories.
+Note: LDB requires businesses to have minimum liability coverage for the above categories.
 This requirement applies to both standard producers and micro producers.
 You can contact the LDB at email@example.com for current information on the minimum coverage amounts that you’ll need.

 See Section 8 of this how-to guide for details about how to become fully insured.